John David Borthwick: Work and life

 Borthwick traveled in Canada in 1847, south to New Orleans, and then northwards as far as New York, where he lived for some time, until he was struck with gold fever in May 1850, and quickly moved to California.
 He crossed the Isthmus of Panama at Chagres on a small sailing ship from Panama City, where he stayed until the spring of 1851, reaching San Francisco in the summer of that year.
 He traveled in gold rush California from 1851 to 1854, eagerly observing and sketching every ethnic group he met.

 In 1853, he left for Nicaragua on his way to the Atlantic seaboard, then to Australia, and finally to Scotland via Panama in 1856.
 That year, Borthwick returned to Edinburgh and began organizing his notes for publication, and his paintings were exhibited in several galleries, including the Royal Academy.

 In 1857, he published materials from his California travels in Harper's Weekly, in California Magazine, and the reminiscence of his adventures in a book called Three Years in California.
 This book, which offers descriptions of mining techniques, personal interactions, transportation, crime, holidays, hotels and restaurants, entertainment of the social life of the era and the growth of California.
 It focused on his experiences and encounters in gold camps such as Sacramento, Coloma, Nevada City, Placerville, Downieville, Jacksonville, San Andreas and Sonora.
 It is considered one of the most entertaining and accurate depictions of the early Gold Rush period, and remains one of the classic first-person accounts of the Age of Gold in America.
 Borthwick illustrated his book with eight of his own lithographs, depicting card games, dances, mining operations, and Chinese emigrants.
 His attention to detail and his engaging portrayals are considered one of the most realistic representations of the time.

-Between 1857 and his death in 1892, he resided in Paddington, London, England.
+From 1857 until his death in 1892 Borthwick resided in the Paddington district of London.

 Borthwick's gambling kit

-A travel gambling kit that belonged to Borthwick was featured on the History show Pawn Stars.
-An expert deemed the kit authentic to the period and estimated the value at somewhere between $7,000-$10,000.
+In 2010 a traveling gambling kit that belonged to Borthwick was featured on the History television show Pawn Stars.
+An expert deemed it authentic and to the period, estimating its value at somewhere between $7,000 to $10,000.
 The owner of the kit decided not to sell the item after learning this.
-However, the kit included 1880-era features, including royal flush artwork (not a feature of poker until the 1870s) and an 1880 revolver.
-The Pawn Stars episode refers to him as a professional gambler, but there is no evidence that he ever pursued gambling as a livelihood.
-The episode also misidentifies Borthwick's book as being about gambling.
+However, the kit included some items which post-date Borthwick's known time in America, viz. royal flush artwork (not a feature of poker until the 1870s) and an 1880 revolver.
+The Pawn Stars episode also referred to Borthwick as a professional gambler, but there is no evidence that he ever pursued gambling as a livelihood, and erroneously described his books as being about gambling.